Attic Insulation Services

 Before you insulate or even decide whether to add insulation, visit the U.S. Department of Energy’s website to see if your current insulation meets minimum requirements.
 It most likely doesn't match the government recommendations.

-Warning: If you think you have vermiculite insulation in your attic, there's a chance it could contain asbestos.
-Don't disturb it.
+Warning: If you suspect you have vermiculite insulation in your Dayton attic, there's a major chance it could have asbestos in it, so please do not handle it.
 Only attic insulation contractors certified to handle and remove asbestos should deal with vermiculite insulation.

 Here are some insulation tips to consider before installing any type of insulation in your attic: